-petitioning the king to abrogate in their favour his petitioning the king to abrogate in their favour his prohibition of the only method of settling the dispute, by which both considered the wound inflicted upon their honour might be redressed.
-Gustavus, dissembling his indignation at such a request, and apparently moved by the earnestness of their representations, pretended a willingness to gratify their wishes, stipulating at the same time that he himself chevil he present as an even witness to the first terms. should be present as an eye-witness to the fair termination of the quarrel.
-At the appointed hour, the parties suitably armed and attended, presented them-selves at the place assigned for their meeting, and were soon sensible of the approach of the king, who advanced at the head of a body of infantry which he immediately formed in a circle round the spot.
-After the necessary preparations had been made, and the two combatants were confronting each other with their weapons drawn, their attention was diverted for a moment, by the appearance of a sinister-looking personage, who, with a heavy sabre in his hand, walked into the ring and seemed ready to take an active part in the proceedings.
+Two Swedish officers, distinguished for their long services, and who had risen to considerable eminence in the army, had fallen into a dispute upon some trivial subject, which after many angry expressions, ter-minated in direct personal insult, and the mutual exchange of defiance.
+As they were well aware of the consequence of attempting to gratify their hos-tility by the violation of an express law to the contrary, they adopted the somewhat hardy expedient of petitioning the king to abrogate in their favour his prohibition of the only method of settling the dispute, by which both considered the wound inflicted upon their honour might be redressed.
+Gustavus, dissembling his indignation at such a request, and apparently moved by the earnestness of their representations, pretended a willingness to gratify their wishes, stipulating at the same time that he himself should be present as an eye-witness to the fair termination of the quarrel.
+At the appointed hour, the parties suitably armed and attended, presented themselves at the place assigned for their meeting, and were soon sensible of the approach of the king, who advanced at the head of a body of infantry, which he immediately formed in a circle round the spot.
+After the necessary preparations had been made, and the two combatants were confronting each other with their weapons drawn, their attention was diverted for moment, by the appearance of a sinister-looking personage, who, with a heavy sabre in his hand, walked into the ring and seemed ready to take an active part in the proceedings.
 "Do not be surprised, gentlemen," said the king.
 "According to the laws of your country, your lives are already forfeited in consequence of the offence to which you have endeavoured to make me a party.
 You will, therefore, take notice, that the instant either of you falls by the sword of his antagonist, the executioner, whom you perceive yonder, has orders to strike off the head of the survivor."
-It is recorded that the subjects of this address immediately threw themselves at the feet of Gustavus, and, struck with shame at their past conduct, entreated his forgiveness, which was granted on condition of their reconciliation and solemn engagement to refrain from all similar acts of disobedience for the future.
+It is recorded that the subjects of this address immediately threw themselves at the feet of Gustavus, and struck with shame at their past conduct, entreated his forgiveness, which was granted on condition of their reconciliation and solemn engagement to refrain from all similar acts of disobedience for the future.
 The king took advantage of this opportunity, to declare publicly that he would on no other occasion relax the severity of the edict against contests of this description.
 "It is my wish," he said, "to have soldiers under my command, and not gladiators.
-If any man is desirous of freeing his character from the imputation of cowardice in the eyes of his fellow-countrymen, let him do so at the expense of the common enemy ."
+If any man is desirous of freeing his character from the imputation of cowardice in the eyes of his fellowcountrymen, let him do so at the expense of the common enemy ."